Self-Similar Fractals and Arithmetic Dynamics: Fractals in arithmetic geometry

 does not hold for translations of the form $[n_i]$.
 One should use the fact that for the N\'{e}ron-Tate height associated to a symmetric ample bundle on $A$ and for every $a\in A(\bar {\Q})$ and $n\in \N$, we have

 This helps to get the right estimate.
-The rest of proof goes as before.
+The rest of proof goes as before.$\square$

-The above notion of dimension implies that the number of points of bounded height defined over a fixed number-field has polynomial growth, which gives an immediate proof for the following classical result of N\'{e}ron [Ne].
+The above notion of dimension implies that the number of points of bounded height defined over a fixed number-field has polynomial growth, which gives an immediate proof for a classical result of N\'{e}ron [Ner].